Chart Color Schemes

 Infrastructure

-Glengowrie has emerging levels of nearby infrastructure activity, ranking in the 34thth percentile nationally
+Glengowrie has emerging levels of nearby infrastructure activity, ranking in the 26thth percentile nationally

-Four projects identified by AreaSearch are expected to impact the area: Morphettville/Glengowrie Horse Related Activities Code Amendment, Tram Grade Separation at Marion Road and Cross Road, Plympton, Morphettville Racecourse Redevelopment, and Tram Grade Separation at Morphett Road, Morphettville.
+Four projects have been identified by AreaSearch as potentially impacting the area: Morphettville/Glengowrie Horse Related Activities Code Amendment (2017), Tram Grade Separation at Marion Road and Cross Road, Plympton (2018-2020), Morphettville Racecourse Redevelopment (2019-present), and Tram Grade Separation at Morphett Road, Morphettville (2021).

 Professional plan users can use the search below to filter and access additional projects.